If you need help using library resources or need assistance finding information, contact the library!

 Sackett et al. (1996) defined evidence-based practice (EBP) as "the conscientious, explicit and judicious use of current best evidence in making decisions about the care of the individual patient" (p.
 71).
 Even though the phrase ‘evidence-based practice’ did not exist when Florence Nightingale wrote Notes on Nursing: What it is and What it is Not, her theory certainly fits the framework of EBP (McMenamin et al., 2019).

-The JHEBP model emphasizes the PET (Practice, Evidence, and Translation) Process.
-A copy of the PET Process Guide (Appendix A) is linked below.
+The JHEBP model emphasizes the PET (Practice, Evidence, and Translation) Process. (available as Appendix A in the ebook)

 Dang, D., Dearholt, S., Bissett, K., Ascenzi, J., & Whalen, M. (2022).
 Johns Hopkins evidence-based practice for nurses and healthcare professionals: Model and guidelines.
 4th ed.
 Sigma Theta Tau International